demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 ```!cs-falcon-list-incident-summaries```

-### 34. Endpoint
+### endpoint

 ***
-Returns information about an endpoint, does not support regex.
+Returns information about an endpoint.
+Does not support regex.

 #### Base Command